spree/spree/guides/content/developer/tutorials/getting_started.md

 ## Creating a New Spree Project

 The distribution of Spree as a Rubygem allows it to be used in a new Rails project or added to an existing Rails project.
-This guide will assume you are creating a brand new store and will walk you through the process starting with the creation of a new Rails application.
+This guide will assume you are creating a brand new store and will walk you through the process, starting with the creation of a new Rails application.

 ### Creating the Rails Application